 - Toilet paper

 - New underwear, undershirts and socks are always needed!

 Here’s an interesting list of what food banks need the most as well as what they receive the most.
 While every donation is always appreciated, consider giving some of the more needed donations with your reverse Advent calendar.

 It goes without saying that donations are needed year round – not just at Christmas.
-We are planning to use this reverse Advent calendar idea this year, but I would like for us to make it a regular process in our family.
+Still, this is a wonderful and simple way to give this Advent season.

 What does your family do to celebrate the Advent season as you wait to celebrate Jesus’ birth?